OmniCode: A Benchmark for Evaluating Software Engineering Agents: Related Work

 \mypara{Test generation} Recently, Mündler et al. proposed SWT-Bench~\citep{mundler2024swt} that transforms the instances in SWE-Bench to test generation tasks.
 Each task involves generating tests such that they fail on the buggy version of code and pass with the fixed version, e.g., the gold patch.
 TestEval~\citep{wang2024testeval} is another recent benchmark for evaluating test generation capabilities of LLMs, focusing on evaluating single programs instead of entire repositories.
 The test generation task in \tool builds on these works while strengthening the oracle: its test-generation task evaluates candidate tests not only on the gold fix but also against multiple plausible bad patches, reducing the chance that vacuous tests pass trivially and better measuring discriminative power.

 \mypara{LLM Agents for code} \cite{yang2024swe} introduces SWE-Agent, one of the first agent-based systems for SWE tasks.
 Many other such agents have been proposed since, such as AutoCodeRover~\citep{zhang2024autocoderover}, Agentless~\citep{xia2024agentless}, OpenHands~\citep{Wang2024OpenHandsAO} and Aider~\citep{aiderai}.
+Agents such as QLCoder~\cite{Wang2025QLCoderAQ} interact with powerful static analysis tools to find security vulnerabilities.
 These developments have rapidly improved the quality of agents, indicated by their impressive scores on the SWE-Bench benchmark.
 We hope that \tool encourages a more well-rounded evaluation of such agents.